Free Cash Flow Yield Investment Strategy

 We excluded companies with an average 30-day trading volume of less than €10 000.

-It was not a good time to invest in stocks
+It was not a good time to invest

 The test period was most certainly not a good time to be invested in stocks.